caviarjs/caviar/README.md

 # caviar

-The web framework which integrates React, Next and Koa
+An extendable web framework which integrates React, Next and Koa.

 ## Getting Started